 The Luther Rose is a popular symbol for Lutheranism.
 Click on the image to learn more.

 Image by Daniel Csörföly (from Budapest, Hungary), CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=3111920First and foremost Lutherans are Christians.
-As all Christians share the same central beliefs of Christianity, and Lutherans are among that group.
-Secondarily, while we share the same saving relationship with God, each denomination may have a unique understanding of some practice in their faith.
-The Lutheran emphasis, in a word, is God’s grace.
+As all true Christians share the same central beliefs of Christianity, and Lutherans are among that group.
+Secondarily, while we share the same saving relationship with God, the Lutheran emphasis is on God’s grace.

-Lutherans point to time-honored creeds throughout Christian history as faithful guides to what is central to the Christian faith.
-These creeds at their heart teach: God is Trinity, Father, Son, and Holy Spirit.
-God created the world.
+Lutherans believe: God is Trinity, Father, Son, and Holy Spirit.
+God created all things seen and unseen.
 Jesus was the Word of God become human, born of the Virgin Mary.
-He was 100% God born 100% human, and was sent out of deep love for his people to die for us on a cross to forgive us our sin and redeem the world.
-He was raised from the dead bodily on the third day to make us his own through faith and promises his very indwelling eternal life giving presence to all who believe.
+He was 100% God born 100% human, and was sent out of deep love for His people to die for us on a cross to forgive us our sin and redeem all who would believe in Him.
+He was raised from the dead bodily on the third day to make us His own through faith and promises His very indwelling eternal life giving presence to all who believe.
 He ascended to the right hand of the Father and will come again to judge the world, living and dead.
-Jesus sent his Holy Spirit to work out his plans for humanity both individually and collectively and gather his church, through which he continues to reach out to the whole world.
+Jesus sent his Holy Spirit to work out His plans for humanity both individually and collectively and gather His Church, through which He continues to reach out to the whole world.
 All Christians believe these things formally or informally and find these things to be central.

 Lutherans emphasize God’s grace.
 Grace is a free gift from God though we sinful people do not deserve it, but because God loves us so much that He gave His only Son, Jesus Christ, to suffer the consequence of sin (death) on the cross in our place.
 Through Christ's blood, believers are sanctified and justified with God and set free from the condemnation of the law.